rvanmazijk/Tetraria-scariosa/README.md

 ## _Tetraria scariosa_ Levyns sp. nov. ms.

 Levyns has 4--5 specimens (from the Palmiet River Mouth and Rooi Els) of what she called (using an unpublished manuscript name, it seems) _T. scariosa_, but these are certainly not members of the reticulate-sheathed _Tetraria_ s.s. as we know today.
+Her taxa is, thus, not a valid name (being preceded by Kükenthal's use of the name).
+Perhaps the epithet might be valid?

 Tammy L. Elliott doesn't think they are members of _Schoenus_ either, despite the single terminal inflorescences and membranaceous bracts (without reticulate-sheaths), based on spikelet morphology.
 So if it's not a member of the 2 largest Cape schoenoid sedge genera (_Tetraria_ and _Schoenus_), then what is it?